Blog | Entrepreneurship

 There are many things that can go wrong when starting a business, including how you set up your entity.

 First, what does the word “entity” mean?
-It refers to an organization which has legal identity separate from its members.
+It refers to an organization which has a legal identity separate from its members.
 It is a real thing, distinguishable and apart from its owners.

 A good entity is one that shields and protects your personal assets from business risk.
 A bad entity is one that provides you no protection whatsoever.
-To review which ones provide limited liability read my blog, Select the Best Entity for Your Personal Strategy which explains the good, the bad, and the ugly when it comes to setting up your entity.
+To review which ones provide limited liability read Garrett’s blog, Select the Best Entity for Your Personal Strategy which explains the good, the bad, and the ugly when it comes to setting up your entity.

 Note: When you select your entity type, it’s not a one size fits all situation.
 Refer to an attorney or accountant for which entity best fits your business plan.